Brooklyn-Style/Magic_Roll/README.md

 ![typing test](images/typing%20test.jpg)

 ## Design:
 Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a starting point, I experimented with everything except for `H` and the vowels.
-My goal was to make an inroll layout tailored to my preferences so that I could stop searching for something better, then add repeat and magic to improve it further.
+I didn't know what I wanted beyond inrolls at first so I tweaked the layout accordingly.
+As I figured out my preferences, I aimed for minimal outrolls, redirects, and one-handed strings, within reason, and then implemented repeat and magic to improve the layout further.

 #### <ins>*Thumbs:*
 Each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
 The outputs are 1:1 to make them more like normal keys and less like macros.
 This makes using them simpler and ensures that you won't get banned from typing websites either.